Wang Dingguo: Biography

-Wang was born Wang Yixiang (王乙香) into a family of farming background in Yingshan County, Sichuan, on February 4, 1912.
+Wang was born Wang Yixiang (王乙香) into a family of farmers in Yingshan County, Sichuan, on February 4, 1912.
 She took part in revolutionary activities in 1926.
-Sold into bridal slavery at age 15, she ran away at age 20 and joined the Chinese Communist Party.
-She joined the Chinese Red Army in October 1933 and joined the CCP in December 1933.
-She completed the Long March in October 1936.
-She was a member of a theatrical troupe, she did agitprop and makeup, as well as taking up arms during battles.
+Sold into bridal slavery at age 15, she ran away and joined the Chinese Communist Party when she was 21.

+Wang joined the Chinese Red Army in October 1933 and joined the CCP in December 1933.
+She was a member of a theatrical troupe that was formed to boost morale.
+Wang did props and makeup for the troupe, as well as taking up arms during battles.

+Wang marched 6,000 miles on the infamous Long March through hostile territory between October 1934 and October 1936.
+Wang was one of only 30 women marching alongside 86,000 men.
+She lost a toe to frostbite.

 After the founding of the Communist State, Wang worked in the Ministry of Internal Affairs as a secretary.
 In 1959, she was transferred to the Supreme People's Court.
 In 1964, she was transferred again to the National Committee of the Chinese People's Political Consultative Conference, working as secretary to her husband.

-Wang died of an illness in Beijing, on June 9, 2020, aged 108.